 ABOUT > Biography

-In 2015 Condon also received the New York Studio School Alumni Association's Mercedes Matter Award.
-Other awards and fellowships include a Hanban Confucius Institute Understanding China Fellowship, Pollock Krasner Foundation Grant, Florida Individual Artist Grant and numerous University research grants.
-Artist residencies include Wave Hill, Art & History Museums Maitland, Florida Everglades (AIRIE), Swatch Art Peace Hotel Shanghai, Grand Canyon National Park, Wupatki Natiional Monument, Corporation of Yaddo, Fountainhead and Red Gate, among others.
+Condon's awards and fellowships include the New York Studio School Alumni Association's Mercedes Matter Award, Hanban Confucius Institute Understanding China Fellowship, Pollock Krasner Foundation Grant, Florida Individual Artist Grant and numerous University research grants.
+Artist residencies include Wave Hill, Florida Everglades (AIRIE), Swatch Art Peace Hotel Shanghai, the Morris Graves Foundation, Grand Canyon National Park, Wupatki Natiional Monument, Corporation of Yaddo, Fountainhead, and Red Gate, among others.